-Entity FIPS 140-1/2 Level Hardware or Software Generated in Entity Module CA 3 Hardware Yes Human Subscriber Signature 2 for eKYC Class Hardware Yes
+Entity FIPS 140-1/2 Level Hardware or Software Generated in Entity Module

+CA 3 Hardware Yes

+Sub-CA 3 Hardware Yes

+Time Stamp Authority 3 Hardware Yes

+OCSP Responder 3 Hardware Yes

+Human Subscriber 2 for eKYC Class Hardware Yes Signature

-For CA key pair generation, multiparty controls are used as specified in Section Error!
-Reference source not found.
+For CA key pair generation, multiparty controls are used as specified in section 5.2.2.
 CA creates a verifiable audit trail for key pair generation as per the security requirements Procedures which are followed and the same will be documented.
 The process is validated by an Auditor.